"That was an amazing presentation," I thought, shaking my head in disbelief.

 At least I can console myself with the knowledge that I'm not the only one to get presentation nerves.
 As Jerry Seinfeld once joked (in all seriousness), "Surveys show that the number one fear of Americans is public speaking.
 Number two is death.
 That means that at a funeral, the average American would rather be in the casket than doing the eulogy."

-So, we were interested in finding out how you manage presentation nerves, and we put the shout out on our social media channels: “How do you deal with presentation nerves?”
+We were interested in finding out how you manage presentation nerves, and we put the shoutout on our social media channels: "How do you deal with presentation nerves?"

 Preparation featured in a lot of the responses that we got.
 As Facebook friend Greg Schmierer succinctly suggests, "Practice, practice, practice."

 But what should your prep work entail?
 Facebook follower Chetan Agarwal recommends that it go beyond just slide design, saying, "A lot of people confuse preparation with creating slides, but it is more about your script, intonations, anticipating probable questions and drafting your answers, your important notes, flash cards, if necessary, etc. Slides or deck is just the first primary preparation."

 Instagram follower dmbarch offers similar advice.
 He says, "I try to prepare the best I can. i.e: write down the things I am planning to say.
 That way, when nerves hit, I know where to go and retake control."